 - Eddie Bauer Exploration UPF Neck Shade Cap

 It is a good idea to pack your own quick-drying towel for your adventures in Mexico.
 Take a moment and think of the activities you will be doing while on vacation.

 If you see yourself being out and about at beaches where there are no towels provided it may be a good idea to pack one.

 We like the microfiber towels instead of packing a regular towel from home as our home towels are thick, heavy and slow to dry or a beach towel that can be even larger and thicker.

 Most microfiber towels come in multiple sizes and pack down very small.
 The material is designed to be anti-odor and anti-mildew which will be great for all-day outdoor activities as they also dry up to 10 times faster than cloth or cotton towels.

 Our Top Recommended Microfiber towels:

 - Rainleaf Microfiber Towel, 30 X 60 Inches

 - PackTowl Personal Microfiber Towel

-To help protect against the sun make sure to pack a good waterproof SPF 50+ sunscreen.
+Sunscreen is a must on every packing list for Mexico to help protect against the sun make sure to pack a good waterproof SPF 50+ sunscreen.
 The best is to get one with zinc oxide as the main ingredient because zinc oxide provides a physical barrier from the sun in addition to the many chemical barriers all sunscreens contain.